shejialuo/code_for_study/System/DistributedSystem/MapReduce/README.md

 the identity of the worker machine.

 For each completed map task, the master stores the locations and sizes of the $R$ immediate file regions produced by the map task.
+Updates to this location and size information are received as map tasks are completed.
+The information is pushed incrementally to workers that have *in-progress* reduce tasks.

 ### Fault Tolerance